putneydm/david_site_design/src/collections/_design/bose.markdown

 ## How might we ...

 * Create a device that removes the stigma from hearing aid use
-* Allow people to reconnect in social situations that are made difficult or impossible by hearing loss
+* Allow people to connect with others in social situations that are made difficult or impossible by hearing loss
 * Guide a user through the setup process to eliminate the need for professional assistance
-* Launch a new product category
+* Launch a new FDA-regulated product category

 ___